 LinkStorm finds pages on your site through:

-Your Sitemap โ If XML sitemap processing is enabled, LinkStorm will use it as the primary source for URL discovery.
+Your Sitemap β If an XML sitemap is available, LinkStorm uses it as the primary source for URL discovery.

 Crawling Behavior